harshyad24/email-spam-detector-mL/README.md

 ## 🧾 Final Thoughts

 This project highlights the intersection of **NLP and cybersecurity**—where machine learning is already playing a key role in protecting digital communication.
 Whether you're a developer, researcher, or curious learner, this project offers practical insight into spam detection using real-world data.

----

-Would you like this exported as a markdown file or HTML page for publishing?
-I can also help you deploy this as a blog post or generate a Streamlit demo app to go with it.